Goziechukwu/Java-Python-Diff-Quiz/README.md

 • All the codes, README and the commits were pushed to GitHub repository

-• The fonts used were obtained from the Font Awesome library in google
+• The fonts used were obtained from the Google Fonts library in google

 ## Validation Testing